alan-turing-institute/alexa-room-finder/docs/room-finder.md

  API requests are done asynchronously.

- Note on method: This function is fairly manual in how it works out which of the calendars are available - it uses a simple counter, and if they're all unavailable it returns false.
+ Note on the findFreeRoom method: This function is fairly manual in how it works out which of the calendars are available - it uses a simple counter, and if they're all unavailable it returns false.
 One could use `Q.any()` for almost the same effect, but I did this, and unless you further complicate the code, it gives much worse error messages.
 It requires me to reject calendars that are busy, rather than just rejecting errors; thus my code allows differentiation between errors and unavailability which `Q.any()` doesn't.
-The other alternative is `Q.allSettled()` but that would require every API request to finish before the code returns, which would worsen performance.
+The other alternative is `Q.allSettled()` but that requires every API request to finish before the code returns, which worsens performance.

 #### postRoom(token, ownerAddress, ownerName, startTime, endTime)

-Passed a token, an address to make a calendar on, the name of that calendar, and the same start time and end time, this posts a room.
+Passed a token, an address to make a calendar on, the name of that calendar, and the same start time and end time as passed eariler, this posts a room.

 It **does not directly write on the room resource calendar.** It instead posts an event on Alexa's calendar, and invites the room using the address provided.
 The benefit of this is that your account requires fewer permissions.
 The problem is it relies on the rooms accepting the invites.